top of page

 Q. I heard school systems could get money for buildings from a state agency.
 Is the Westerville City School District taking advantage of this opportunity?

 Yes, the District entered into a partnership program with the Ohio Facilities Construction Commission (OFCC) prior to the last combined levy/bond issue that voters approved in 2019.
-As a result, we have been earning credits through the OFCC from the facilities projects completed over the last five years.
-With approval of the November 5, 2024, ballot issue, we will be able to earn even more credits from the work completed over the next few years.
+As a result, the District has been earning credits through the OFCC from the facilities projects completed over the last five years.
 The credit is equal to 35% of qualified projects and the state determines when we are eligible to use the credits.
-The district is not currently eligible and our intent is to use these credits when they are available to support future facilities projects, including needs for Westerville North High School.
-Strategically using those earned credits at that time will allow us to minimize the financial impact to our community as much as possible.
+The district is not currently eligible to use those credits.

 Q. The county auditor website shows an appraised value for my home, but other real estate websites show the value of my house as being much higher.
 Which should I use to calculate my annual and monthly costs of the issue?